NativeScript/docs-v7/getting-started/chapter-0.md

 ## NativeScript Getting Started Guide

 Welcome to the [NativeScript](https://nativescript.org) getting started guide.
-In this guided tutorial you'll use NativeScript, a cross-platform JavaScript framework for building native mobile apps, to build an iOS and Android app from scratch.
+In this tutorial you'll use NativeScript, a cross-platform JavaScript framework for building native mobile apps, to build an iOS and Android app from scratch.

 > **TIP:** For a video introduction to NativeScript, see the [getting started guide on YouTube](https://www.youtube.com/watch?v=rsCT5fpES4Q).